Optimal Chebyshev Smoothers and One-sided V-cycles: High Order Results

 A summary of the results for the Kershaw case is shown in \cref{tab:fastest_solver_nekrs}.
 This table reports the solver yielding the lowest time to solution (in seconds), $T_S$, the iteration count, and the speedup over the time to solution of the default nekRS solver, $T_D$.
 The ratio between the time spent doing coarse grid solves for the default solver, $\left(T_{crs}\right)_D$, and the time spent doing coarse grid solves for the fastest solver, $\left(T_{crs}\right)_S$, is reported.
 The default nekRS solver is $1^{st}$-Cheb, ASM(3,3),(7,3,1).
-For the Kershaw case, these tables demonstrate that optimizing $\lambda_{min}$ in the 1st-kind Chebyshev scheme greatly improves the solver performance \footnote{ A record of the optimal $\lambda_{min}^{opt}$ values for the 1st-kind Chebyshev smoother are reported in the supplementary material, \cref{fig:kershaw-lmin-results}.
-For hard problems (i.e., lower $\varepsilon$ values), $\lambda_{min} = 1/20$.
-For easy problems, however, $\lambda_{min} = 3/20$ is reasonable. } .
+For the Kershaw case, these tables demonstrate that optimizing $\lambda_{min}$ in the 1st-kind Chebyshev scheme greatly improves the solver performance.
 While $\varepsilon=1,0.3$ do not benefit from the use of a one-sided V-cycle, the use of the one-sided V-cycle, in conjunction with the optimized 4th-kind Chebyshev smoother, is able to increase the solver speedup relative to the default solver by another 13\% for $\varepsilon=0.05$.
 A 75\% speedup is achieved over the default solver for $\varepsilon=1,0.05$.
 For $\varepsilon=0.3$, a much more modest 35\% is achieved.